 - Assistant Franz Holmes

-If you are considering being a member of Georgia Southern University Women's Track program they are the individuals you must speak to.
-It's possible to choose to get in touch with them through email using the link above or call the school to obtain more information about the school and Women's Track program before deciding if it is the right fit for you personally.
+If you are considering being a member of Georgia Southern University Women's Track program these are the people you need to get in touch with.
+It's possible to choose to contact them via email using the link above or call the school to obtain more details about the school and Women's Track program prior to deciding on if it is the best fit for you personally.

-NCSA offers student student athletes the information and tools they need to improve their chances of being recruited by a Women's Track program, whether it's at Georgia Southern University or another school.
-Since 2000, NCSA has been connecting athletes and coaches which is a crucial component of the recruiting process.
-This year alone there are 11095 Women's Track high school athletes making use of the NCSA scouting professionals, network and technology to get their highlights in front of 3019 coaches at 1597 colleges Women's Track programs nationwide.
+NCSA offers student student athletes the information and tools they need to enhance their odds of being recruited by a Women's Track program, whether it is at Georgia Southern University or another college.
+Since 2000, NCSA has been connecting athletes and coaches which is a crucial part of the recruiting process.
+This year on it's own there are 7956 Women's Track athletes utilizing the NCSA network, technology and scouting professionals to get their highlights before 3088 coaches at 1601 colleges Women's Track programs nationwide.

-If you'd like to join the Georgia Southern University Women's Track program you need to begin to build relationships and a highly-visible, professional quality recruiting profile.
+In order to join the Georgia Southern University Women's Track program you need to begin to build relationships and a highly-visible, professional quality recruiting profile.
 Starting that process as early as possible is essential to your success.
-So create your free profile to become a confirmed NCSA Women's Track athlete and begin connecting with coaches at the Georgia Southern University Women's Track program today.
+So make your free profile to become a verified NCSA Women's Track student athlete and begin connecting with coaches at the Georgia Southern University Women's Track program today.